umbraco/UmbracoDocs/umbraco-cms/fundamentals/setup/install/visual-studio.md

 ---
-description: A guide to install Umbraco CMS using Visual Studio.
+description: "A guide to install Umbraco CMS using Visual Studio."
 ---

 # Install using Visual Studio